Easy Homemade Pizza Recipe

 But now that the boys (young men!) are starting to live their own lives, they’re not home for dinner as much as they used to be.
 They either grab a bite on the go, or they go out to eat with friends.

 So where does that leave the rest of us?
 When I’m so used to creating huge meals to match the appetites of two growing teenage boys?
-Well, my husband and I have to be creative — and make sure we’re putting all of our refrigerator and pantry items to good use.
+Well, we have to be creative — and make sure we’re putting all of our refrigerator and pantry items to good use.

 Especially when it comes to perishable items.
 In the past, we’d go through 2 gallons of whole milk per week.
 Nowadays, we’re lucky if we finish our 1/2 gallon of 1% milk.